nrfconnect/sdk-nrf/doc/nrf/known_issues.rst

 NCSDK-17706: :ref:`nrf_desktop_failsafe` does not continue an interrupted settings erase operation The failsafe module does not continue an interrupted settings erase operation on a subsequent boot.
-  Because of that, the application may be booted with only partially erased settings.
+  Because of that, the application might be booted with only partially erased settings.

   **Workaround:** Manually cherry-pick and apply the commit with the fix from the ``main`` branch (commit hash: ``0581d50bab2ba54d78c1cb7ad37397bccf1fec5b``).